Electrostat-Lab/AVR-Sandbox/HelloTIP122/README.md

 # HelloTIP122
 > Created by [Pavly G.](https://github.com/Scrappers-glitch)

-A showcase for the use of TIP122 with the avr gpio.
+A showcase for the use of TIP122 with the avr GPIO.

 <a name="TOPICS"></a>

 ## Topics Covered:
 1) TIP122 Electrical Characteristics.

 2) TIP122~AtMega32A Connection.

-3) Calculating the circuit charachteristics.
+3) Calculating the circuit characteristics.

 --------------------------------------------------------------